Kenevo Gen1 Creak City Chronicles: Lessons from a Snapped Motor Mount Bolt

 • All upper pivots?
 Yep, you guessed it—still creaking.

 The mechanic had also mentioned retorquing the motor mounts, so I gave that a shot.
 And as soon as I started on the first one, barely any pressure, SNAP.
 The bolt broke like a toothpick.
-Apparently, motor mount bolts only need 160 foot-pounds of torque, whereas pivot bolts take 180.
+Apparently, motor mount bolts only need 160 inch-pounds of torque, whereas pivot bolts take 180.
 Who knew?
 I suppose I should have looked this up before I started on this fun little project.

 Sooooo, FML.
 Moral of the story?
 Use a torque wrench, especially on those motor mount bolts!
 Don't learn the hard way like I did.